Javascript πΎ

-We consider ourselves JS framework agnostic as we do not have a framework of preference.
-For some applications, not having a framework but instead using only ES 5/6 is the right choice, while in other cases React JS or Vue.JS are brought into the application stack.
+The team considers itself JS framework agnostic as there is no single framework of preference.
+For some applications, not having a framework but instead using only ES6 is the right choice, while in other cases React or Vue.JS are brought into the application stack.

 Linting

-We use and maintain our own ESLint shareable config for automated code checks conforming to our syntax conventions.
+Whenever possible, use and maintain Nimble’s ESLint shareable config for automated code checks conforming the syntax conventions at Nimble.

 Formatting